getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ({{P.800}}, {{P.910}} and P.900 series, {{P.1401}}) is out of scope of this document, a study involving 25 participants tested the QoO framework in real-world settings
 {{QoOUserStudy}}.
-Participants used specially equipped routers in their homes for 10 days, providing both network performance data and feedback through pre- and post-trial surveys.
+Participants used specially equipped routers in their homes for ten days, providing both network performance data and feedback through pre- and post-trial surveys.

 Participants found QoO scores more intuitive and actionable than traditional